hyurl/modelar/docs/en-US/DB.md

 //selects
 db.query("select * from users where id = ?", 1).then(db=>{
-    //db has a _data property that carries all the data that the sql
+    //db has a `data` property that carries all the data that the sql
     //fetches.
-    console.log(db._data); //Print out all the data.
+    console.log(db.data); //Print out all the data.
 }).catch(err=>{
     console.log(err);
 });